datamanju/datamanju.github.io/blog.md

 I was looking for ingredients for Lasagna today but after strolling through the grocery aisles at our local supermarket like a mad man, I soon realized I couldn't find the right ingredients for the dish.

 What I did find was an offer of store-made Lasagna.
-After asking the clerk about how to cook it, he told me to simply bake it at 350F for about 30 minutes and I'd have it hot and ready.
+After asking the clerk pn how to cook it, he elaborated that I simply had to bake it at 350F for about 30 minutes and it'd be hot and ready.
 When I got home, I followed the clerk's instructions and put the Lasagna in the oven.
-It turned out a bit greasy on the top but I didn't mind and scooped it out onto a plate.
-After observing it from all angles, I grabbed a fork and dug into it.
+The dish turned out to be a bit greasy on the top but I other than that, it was fine.
+I scooped it out onto a plate and started examining it from all angles.

+Finally, I grabbed a fork and dug into it.
 I was disappointed.
-On one hand, we have this beautifully layered construct of cheese, pasta, and meat sauce.
-On the other hand, the taste resembles any other tomato meat sauce-based pasta dish, making it ordinary.
+On one hand, we have this beautifully layered construct of cheese, pasta, and meat sauce on a plate.
+On the other hand, the taste resembles any other tomato meat sauce-based pasta dish, making it quite ordinary.

-But then thinking back again, I've never had good lasagna before.
-I decided to do a google search and find out what good lasagna looked like.
-I came across a Buzzfeed video titled "$13 Lasagna vs $60 Lasagna".
+I decided to do a google search and find out what if all lasagna's were like this.
+I came across a video titled "$13 Lasagna vs $60 Lasagna".
 The difference between the store-bought and restaurant-made Lasagna was quite obvious.
-The restaurant Lasagna was less saucy more burnt, had more ingredients, and was made out of better pasta and cheese.
-After finishing the video I put it on my bucket list to visit one of those restaurants one day.
+The restaurant Lasagna was less saucy, more burnt, and was made out of better pasta and cheese.
+After finishing the video I put it on my bucket list to visit one of these restaurants one day.

 ___
 ### Sleep and Lucid Dreams